mwaeckerlin/nodejs-build/README.md

 NodeJS Build Environment
 ========================

-Ready to build your NodeJS or React application.
-E.g. you could do in your Dockerfile:
+Docker image to build your NodeJS or React application.
+E.g. you could do in your Dockerfile to build a NestJS application:

 ```Dockerfile
 FROM mwaeckerlin/nodejs-build as build